jserv/mini-arm-os/07-Threads/README.md

 Available commands:
 ----------------------

+**Overall**
   - `make`
     - Build all target's bin,elf,objdump files in "release"
-- `make STM32F429_os.bin`
-- `make STM32P103_os.bin`
   - `make clean`
     - Remove the entire "release" directory
+  - `make cscope`
+    - The best friend with your powerful VIM!
+    - Producing cscope file in this project.

+**STM32P103(QEMU)**
+  - `make STM32P103_os.bin`
+    - Build "STM32P103_os.bin"
   - `make qemu`
     - Build "STM32P103_os.bin" and run QEMU automatically.
+  - `make qemu_GDBstub`
+    - Build "STM32P103_os.bin" and run QEMU with GDB stub and wait for remote GDB automatically.
+  - `make qemu_GDBconnect`
+    - Open remote GDB to connect to the QEMU GDB stub with port:1234(the default port).

+**STM32F429(physical device)**
+  - `make STM32F429_os.bin`
+    - Build "STM32F429_os.bin"
   - `make flash`
     - Build "STM32F429_os.bin" and flash the binary into STM32F429 with st-link toolchain.
   - `make erase`
     - Sometimes,the STM32F429 will not be able to flash new binary file,then you will need this with st-link toolchain.
     - Erase the entire flash on STM32F429.
   - `make gdb_ST-UTIL`
     - Using GDB with ST-LINK on STM32F429.
     - Remember to open another terminal,and type "st-util" to open "STLINK GDB Server"
-- `make cscope`
-  - The best friend with your powerful VIM!

 Directory Tree: